JulioCoder/dotfiles/README.md

-# Setting up the New Macbook M1 apple ARM for web development - 2021
+# Setting up the New Macbook M1 apple ARM
+# For web development - 2021

 #### Install Development tools